Blood on The Moon

 In the year 1868 in the frontier town of Ottawa, James Patrick Whelan stood accused of the murder of Thomas D’Arcy McGee, a fellow Irish immigrant and former leader of the Young Ireland rebellion who had since risen to become one of Canada’s most influential politicians.
 The evidence against Whelan was purely circumstantial, yet led him to his death before thousands of jeering spectators in what would become Canada’s last public hanging.
 Some 135 years later, Whelan’s ghost still haunts the streets of Ottawa, determined to prove his innocence and rewrite the history books.
 The murder, widely believed to be the result of a Fenian plot, remains a pivotal moment in the rich and varied history of the thousands of Irish immigrants to Canada.
 Pierre Brault’s gripping drama explores this most fascinating episode, laying bare the Irish passion for the homeland, and the sacrifices made in its name.

 Blood on the Moon premiered at the 1999 Ottawa Fringe Festival in the Arts Court Theatre at 2 Daly Avenue.
-This building was once the Ottawa Courthouse and the actual site of the historical trial of James Patrick Whelan, and is immediately adjacent to the Carleton County Gaol, where Whelan was incarcerated and hanged, now the Ottawa International Youth Hostel.
+This building was once the Ottawa Courthouse and the actual site of the historical trial of James Patrick Whelan.
+It is immediately adjacent to the Carleton County Gaol, now the Ottawa International Youth Hostel, where Whelan was incarcerated and hanged.

 Best Actor – Capital Critics Circle Awards